Dress Code for Ujjain Mahakal Temple: What to Wear and Avoid?

 Similarly, some shops offer ready-made pooja kits, including dhoti, angavastram, and rudraksha mala.

-If you would like to shop online prior to your visit, many websites now provide pre-packed dhoti-saree sets specially designed for temple visits, perfect for out-of-town or out-of-country devotees.
+If you would like to shop online before your visit, many websites now provide pre-packed dhoti-saree sets specially designed for temple visits, perfect for out-of-town or out-of-country devotees.

 Dressing appropriately is important not only for the temple’s tradition but also to minimise the possibility of being turned away upon entry, particularly during holy rituals.